asdf-format/asdf-standard/docs/source/file_layout.rst

 Note also that, by design, an ASDF file containing no binary blocks is also a completely standard and valid YAML file.

-Additionally, the spec allows for extra unallocated space after the tree and between blocks.
-This allows libraries to more easily update the files in place, since it allows expansion of certain areas without rewriting of the entire file.

 .. _header:

 Header